ElektraInitiative/libelektra/src/plugins/ini/README.md

 The ini plugin handles repeating keys by turning them into an elektra array when the `array` config is set.

-For example a ini file looking like:
+For example an ini file looking like:

 ```ini
 [sec]